MatejMecka/dotfiles-old/README.md

     $ python samwise.py -i soft ( Edit the file if you want to add/remove softwares which will be installed with that command)
     ```

+### i3blocks installation

+* I assume you already have yaourt installed, so in order to install i3blocks, do the following:
+*
+    ```sh
+    $ yaourt -S i3blocks
+    ```

+* In case you don't have yaourt

+All you have to do is click this link and copy the code https://gist.github.com/DenverDias/6610588, and then add it to you /etc/pacman.conf
+file.
+Don't forget to do the following:

+    ```sh
+    $ pacman -Syu
+    $ pacman -S yaourt
+    $ yaourt -S i3blocks
+    ```

 * Reboot